 You are required to be vetted as part of the recruitment process.

-You will be asked to complete vetting questionnaires, which must be returned within two weeks of receipt.
-If you fail to adhere to this your application may be discontinued.
-You can ensure that the process is as smooth as possible by ensuring that you complete the vetting questionnaires and answer all the questions in full.
+You will be required to complete vetting questionnaires, which must be completed and returned within two weeks of receipt.
+If you fail to return your completed vetting questionnaire within this timeframe, your application may be discontinued.
+You can assist with the process being as smooth as possible by ensuring that you complete the vetting questionnaires and answer all the questions in full.

 Vetting is a complex process and involves various checks to be completed.
-This includes everyone declared on your vetting applications as well as your wider extended family and other close associates.
+This includes everyone declared on your vetting applications as well as your wider family circle, other close associates and your previous behaviour.
 All applications are considered on their own individual merits.
 Dependent on your personal circumstances your vetting may take longer than others.

-All applicants are required to have a three year checkable history, and if you have spent time in the last three years outside the UK or Republic of Ireland you should be aware that you may be required to provide a copy of any criminal record you have received in another country.
+All applicants are required to have a three year checkable history, and if you have spent time in the last three years outside the UK or Republic of Ireland you should be aware that you may be required to provide a copy of your criminal record from the country/countries you have resided in.

 If the Police Service of Northern Ireland cannot carry out the necessary checks your vetting application may not be processed further.

-Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment e.g. motoring offences, drugs offences, cautions, and financial) can be found in the Guidance for Applicants.
+Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment) can be found in the Guidance for Applicants.

 For FAQs regarding vetting, click here.